orey/papers/docs/articles/conf-mgt.md

 In other words, the union of all those constraints led to a situation where the design office PLM is proposing a change-oriented system in which the product is, most of the time, not easy to ``see''.

-In \ah, in the case of the H175, this situation will lead to industrial problems, when a particular H/C must be built with MCAs or CAs that have not the ``same level of changes'' (in case of reassignment of MCA or CA).
+In \ah, in the case of the aircraft, this situation will lead to industrial problems, when a particular H/C must be built with MCAs or CAs that have not the ``same level of changes'' (in case of reassignment of MCA or CA).
 The piling of changes method is not enabling \emph{going back in time}, especially looking back in the past just for some part of a particular machine.
-In the case of the H175, complex manual work is required just to address the question of the feasibility of the assignment.
+In the case of the aircraft, complex manual work is required just to address the question of the feasibility of the assignment.

 In some way, the PLM systems based on change are determining in an indirect way the lifecycle of a product.
 They could be named \emph{change lifecycle management (CLM)} systems because they put the change concept first and the component concept in second position.